digitranslab/jumpstart/docs/versioned_docs/version-1.x.x/setup/google-cloud-run.md

    --args "npm,run,start:prod"
    ```

-Update `TOOLJET_HOST` environment variable if you want to use the default url assigned with Cloud run after the initial deploy.
+Update `JUMPSTART_HOST` environment variable if you want to use the default url assigned with Cloud run after the initial deploy.

 :::tip